haskelladdict/simgi/doc/simgi.rst

   end

-The formatting of the input files is very flexible (but see [2]_).
-In particular, neither newlines [3]_ nor extraneous whitespace matter.
+The formatting of the input files is very flexible.
+In particular, neither newlines [2]_ nor extraneous whitespace matter.
-Hence, the above SDL block could also be written on a single line.
+Hence, the above SGL block could also be written on a single line.
 However, it is strongly recommended to stick to a consistent and "visually simple" layout to aid in "comprehending" the underlying model.
-Also, it is worth to point out that **simgi**'s parser is case sensitive.
+Also, it is important to point out that **simgi**'s parser is case sensitive.

 **Comments** can be added to the SGL file and are parsed according to the Haskell language specs

-- simple line comments begin with a ``--`` token and treat everything until the next newline as a comment, including valid SDL commands.
+- simple line comments begin with a ``--`` token and treat everything until the next newline as a comment, including valid SGL commands.
-  Hence, SDL blocks containing line comments need to be separated by newlines in order to be parsed correctly.
+  Hence, SGL blocks containing line comments need to be separated by newlines in order to be parsed correctly.
 - block comments begin with a ``{-`` token and end with a ``-}`` token.
 Everything within a comment block is ignored by the parser and block comments can be nested.

+**Expression Statements** are an important and useful part of SGL.
-An important concept inside SGL is the one of an ``expression statement``.
-These are enclosed in curly braces and can contain any mathematical expression involving doubles, the simulation time (via the keyword ``TIME``), as well as the values of any variable or molecule count.
-The values of time, molecule counts and variables are evaluated at runtime and represent the current values during each iteration of the simulation.
-Expressions statements can contain any arithmetic expression involving the standard operators "+", "-", "*", "/", "^" (exponentiation), and the mathematical functions ``sqrt, exp, log, log2, log10, sin, cos, tan, asin, acos, atan, sinh, cosh, tanh, asinh, acosh, atanh, acosh, atanh, erf, erfc, abs``.
+``Expression statements`` are enclosed in curly braces and can contain any mathematical expression involving doubles, the simulation time (via the keyword ``TIME``), as well as the values of any variable or molecule count.
+The values of time, molecule counts and variables are evaluated at run time and represent the instantaneous values at the time at which the expression is evaluated.
+``Expressions statements`` can contain any arithmetic expression involving the standard operators "+", "-", "*", "/", "^"
+(exponentiation), and the mathematical functions ``sqrt, exp, log, log2, log10, sin, cos, tan, asin, acos, atan, sinh, cosh, tanh, asinh, acosh, atanh, acosh, atanh, erf, erfc, abs``.

+Internally, ``expression statements`` are converted into a compute stack in RPN format which is evaluated at run-time.
+Even though this procedure is fairly efficient, there is some numerical overhead incurred at each iteration and the use of complicated rate expressions should therefore be avoided if possible.

 Below is a list of all SGL blocks available for describing simulations.
 Presently, the order of blocks matters and should be exactly the same in which they are described below.
-Several SGL blocks are optional and are indicated as such below.
-This implies in particular that all non-optional blocks are required.
+Several SGL blocks are optional and are marked as such below.

 Currently, the SGL specs define the following block types with their respective block commands and block content:

 **parameter block:** ``<block name>`` = *parameters*